 Goals To promote education and research in clinical science; To improve the development, selection, accuracy, utilization, and interpretation of laboratory tests used for clinical diagnosis, prognosis, monitoring, and research; To encourage cooperation among physicians and members of other professions concerned with applications of scientific methods in clinical practice and research; and To foster the professional […]

-The Association of Directors of Anatomic and Surgical Pathology (ADASP), founded in 1989, is a distinguished professional association of directors of anatomic and/or surgical pathology or their subspecialty division who are dedicated to the advancement and leadership of diagnostic anatomic and surgical pathology.
+The Association of Directors of Anatomic and Subspecialty Pathology (ADASP), founded in 1989, is a distinguished professional association of directors of anatomic and/or surgical pathology or their subspecialty division who are dedicated to the advancement and leadership of diagnostic anatomic and surgical pathology.
 The majority of members are from academic institutions in the United States, […]

 Mission Statement The Canadian Association of Pathologists (Association Canadienne des Pathologistes), a voluntary professional organization, advances the interests of our profession and promotes high quality standards for patient care by providing national leadership and promoting excellence in pathology and laboratory medicine practice, education and research.
 Activities The CAP-ACP accomplishes its work through its sections, […]